njike2000/WebScraper/README.md

 Main Features:

-Spring Security Integration:

-Secure your application with authentication and authorization.
+Spring Security Integration:Secure your application with authentication and authorization.

 Thymeleaf Templates: Use the Thymeleaf templating engine for dynamic content rendering.

 Easy Deployment: